What stories and breakthroughs shaped the year in science and genetics?

 Paul Johnson, CEO, Lemonaid, and Vice President, General Manager Consumer

 “The Fast Company article, How BioNTech created a new delta-focused COVID vaccine in just a few weeks, described how creating some vaccines has become almost as easy as updating software code using mRNA.
-That was unheard of until recently, and is critical as we encounter any future viral illnesses and variants.
+That was unheard of until recently and is critical as we encounter future viral illnesses and variants.
 It also lets us re-imagine how we might retool existing vaccines.

-Much like software, it’s now possible for biology to be sequenced and programmed using a “platform technology,” so that if you change a sequence of the code it is stable enough that everything else remains the same.
+Much like software, it’s now possible for biology to be sequenced and programmed using a “platform technology” so that if you change a sequence of the code, it is stable enough that everything else remains the same.
 What used to take years now takes weeks.
 Like many breakthroughs, this discovery of mRNA as a potential platform in care delivery was not an overnight success.
 It was a consequence of risk-taking, personal sacrifice, and resilience.

 This background article written before the approval of the mRNA vaccine is equally inspiring.
-It details the bold vision of Hungarian-born scientist Katalin Karikó who spent the 1990s getting rejected for her grants for mRNA.
+It details the bold vision of Hungarian-born scientist Katalin Karikó, who spent the 1990s getting rejected for her grants for mRNA.

 Polygenic Scores Enter the Mainstream